spineki/spineki.github.io/content/articles/closures_as_iterators.md

 fn next(&mut self) -> Option<Self::Item>
 ```

-Some(value) allows to get the current pointed value,
+Some(value) allows retrieving the current pointed value,
-None means end of iteration.
+None means the end of iteration.

-I love Rust iterators, so I will try to do something similar.
+I love Rust iterators, so I will try doing something similar.
-Thankfully, since C++17, we can have optionals in the standard library including `#include <optional>`.
+Thankfully, since C++17, we can have optionals in the standard library, via `#include <optional>`.

-> Note: you may want to avoid optional if you ~don't like working with them~ already work with pointers, or if you want to work with refs and you do not want to deal with `std::reference_wrapper`.
-In this case, you can totally adapt this post, using nullptr for end of iteration and non-null pointers for regular value.
+> Note: you may want to avoid optionals if you ~don't like working with them~ already work with pointers, or if you want to work with refs and you do not want to deal with `std::reference_wrapper`.
+In this case, you can totally adapt this post, using nullptr for the end of iteration and non-null pointers for regular values.
 It is pretty much straightforward and would result in removing the `is_optional`-related code in the following section.

 ```cpp
 #include <iostream>